curtisaallen/vue-movie-app/README.md

 ```

 ## Tools
-Key tools used in this React project are:
+Key tools used in this Vue project are:

 | Tool             | Description   |
 | :-------------:|--------------|